derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 descriptions. ``MORTICIA`` keeps track of the actual wavelengths represented by the Mitusba spectral bins.
 Output of tonemapped data in a tristimulus color space such as RGB or XYZ can still be useful for visualisation purposes.
 These are essentially "false color" images when the MORTICIA scene violates the visible spectrum assumption.
-The high dynamic range film (``hdrfilm``) with XYZ tristimulus outputs is the recommened method of creating false color images from Mitsuba.
+The high dynamic range film (``hdrfilm``) with XYZ tristimulus outputs is the recommended method of creating false color images from Mitsuba.
 Since this will generate color information that could be "out-of-gamut" for typical display systems, intelligent conversion to sRGB or RGB would still be required.
 Alternatively, simply write directly to an